 The systematic analysis of risks associated with various influences on water supply and demand is complex and has received little attention.
 This research project addresses this challenge by collaborating with various interdisciplinary research groups in Switzerland, Germany and Peru to combine data on water supply and demand in an integrated water balance model.

 The Helmholtz Research School on Energy Scenarios provides a structured educational programme for international PhD students in the research field of energy scenarios.
-Three pillars representing the “life-cycle” of energy scenarios form the topical focus of the programme:

 The real-world laboratory Future City_Lab seeks to explore potentials for change of urban mobility cultures.
 Thereby, a key focus is placed on the close cooperation with citizens and civil society actors.